astronomaestro/ASIIP/README.md

     - sigmaMag: The magnitude of the star used when empirically determining sigmaTel.
     - sigmaTime(seconds): The integration time used when empirically determining sigmaTel.
     - bootStrapRuns: The amount of Monte Carlo simulations you desire to determine the degeneracy of curve fit.
 The more bootstrap runs are done, the more accurately the software can rank targets at the cost of computational speed.
+    - useQueriedMag: If this is true, this will tell ASIIP to use the queried MAG in simulations which comes from the original 5 catalogs that are prioritized by age.
+If this is false, ASIIP will use the SIMBAD B magnitude.
+If SIMBAD is not available, ASIIP will use the Bright Star Catalog B magnitude.
     - savePlots: If this is true, ASIIP will save produced plots in a directory.
 If this is false, ASIIP will simply display them on screen.